-We use writing style and message patterns to enrich an electronically created message.
+We use writing style and message patterns to enrich electronically created messages.
 Our visualization currently takes the form of an electronic postcard that can be filled with our visualization of a message on the front and the typed text of the message on the back.
-We explore different visual representations imitating art techniques following the painting process to create an aesthetically pleasing visualization that the writer can identify with.
-We consider background and foreground objects as well as stroke styles, splattering effects, and the movement of to a paint brush.
+We explore different visual representations imitating art techniques following the process of painting to create an aesthetically pleasing visualization that the writer can identify with.
+We consider background and foreground objects as well stroke styles, splattering effects, and the movement of a stroke similar to a paint brush.